andesyv/ThonkBot/README.md

  10. Finally run your application using `npm start` or `npm run start`.

 # Licencing
-The application is licenced under a standard [MIT licence](LICENCE)
+The application is licenced under a standard [MIT license](LICENSE)